Nationally-ranked diabetes care and research program»

-The UF Diabetes Institute serves as the umbrella organization under which diabetes education, research, prevention and treatment are coordinated at the University of Florida and the UF Health Science Center.
+The UF Diabetes Institute serves as the umbrella organization under which diabetes education, research, prevention and treatment are coordinated at UF and the academic UF Health Science Center.

 At the University of Florida, we’re focused all aspects of diabetes.
 We’re committed to advancing patient care and ultimately finding a cure through innovative treatment, education and pioneering research.

 UF has been awarded competitive grants from the National Institutes of Health/NIDDK, the Juvenile Diabetes Research Foundation, the American Diabetes Association, the Leona M. and Harry B. Helmsley Charitable Trust, and other private and public funding agencies.
 Current total annual research funding exceeds $15 million.
 Cumulative scholarship produced by University of Florida faculty well exceeds 1100 papers, chapters and books.